-So at the high school level, especially at the JV level there will be years where the skills of the players are just not very high.
+At the high school level, especially at the JV level there will be years where the skills of the players are just not very high.
 How can a team still compete at a high level even if they are at a skill disadvantage.
-There are offenses to maximize teams potential while at the same time minimizing teams disadvantages.
-One offense is this hi-post screening offense that maximizes passing and cutting and minimizes the need for dribbling and outside shooting.
+There are offenses to maximize a teams potential while at the same time minimizing a teams disadvantages.
+One offense is the hi-post screening offense that maximizes passing and cutting and minimizes the need for dribbling and outside shooting.
 This offense can also be used as an offense to slow down the game and run some clock on offense.
 And it can be used to attack an overly aggressive defense with reversals and changing the point of attack.

 Initial Setup